One-on-One

 Or, maybe you empathize with Mr. B, a hospice patient I met over a decade ago ago at the San Francisco VA Hospital.

-“How about we sing a song together?”
+I say, “How about we sing a song together?”

 Mr. B says, “I can’t carry a tune in a bucket!”

-He was humming when I walked into the room, so I challenged him to Twinkle, Twinkle Little Star.
+Well, when I walked into the room, he was humming, so I challenged him to Twinkle, Twinkle Little Star.
+We sing it all the way to the end.
+And then Jingle Bells.
+And then Deck the Hall.
+He carries the tunes well.

 “But that’s not singing…” he says.